 For Areas covered by S-102 only, the value for valueOfSounding must be the shoalest value of all S-102 grid cells whose extents intersect the feature’s geometry within the S-102 coverage available.
 If the curve or surface feature is not completely within the S-102 then the value defined is the shoalest resulting from the original feature value in S-101 attribute and the value selected from the intersecting S-102 grid cells.

 For Areas covered by S-102 and S-104, the value for valueOfSounding is first selected, as the shoalest value of all S-102 grid cells whose extents intersect the feature’s geometry.
-WLA adjustment is then applied to this value by selecting the shoalest value from all intersecting S-104 grid cells.
-The value selected is as defined in clauses C-4-2.5, C-4-2.6 and C-4-2.7.
+WLA adjustment must then applied to this value by selecting the shoalest value from all intersecting S-104 grid cells.
+The value selected is as defined in clauses D-2.5, D-2.6 and D-2.7 and shown in Figure D-3-19.
 If the curve or surface feature is not completely within the S-104 coverage then the adjusted value is the shoalest value resulting from the original feature value in S-101 attribute and the WLA adjusted value.